lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 That means if a host direct read, controller initiated read or hardware initiated read encounters one of these errors, the error is directly reflected in the operation status.

 Further, reliability / integrity ECC errors are also captured in {{< regref "FAULT_STATUS" >}} and can be used to generate fatal alerts.
+The reason ECC errors are captured not captured in {{< regref "STD_FAULT_STATUS" >}} is because it is assumed 2-bit errors can occur in real usage.
+If we assume 2-bit errors can occur, then software must have a mechanism to recover from the error instead of [escalation](#flash-escalation).

 #### Flash Escalation